-This method of cooking pork belly produces incredible results.
-First boil the pork in boiling water untli the meat is tender, then drain and fry in hot oil to crisp up the skin and fat.
+This Chinese pork recipe cooks the pork belly twice and produces incredible results.
+Our twice cooked Chinese pork belly makes a great alternative to ordering a takeaway.
+First boil the pork in boiling water until the meat is tender, then drain and fry in hot oil to crisp up the skin and fat.
 Stir-fry with red peppers, spring onions and black bean sauce before serving on a bed of noodles for a very authentic Chinese meal.
 This recipe is perfect for that Saturday night takeaway alternative that the whole family can enjoy.

 - 300g piece of belly pork, from the thick end, ribs removed (if they’re still in, just run a sharp knife around the length of them and pull them out)